Grants and benefits to help you pay your energy bills

 Before you apply

 Charitable trusts like you to show that you have received debt advice before you apply.
 Debt advice can help you manage your debts and increase your chances of making a successful application.
-You can get debt advice from a Citizens Advice Bureau - where to get advice, or find an adviser near you on the Money Advice Scotland website.
+You can get debt advice from a Citizens Advice Bureau, or talk to an adviser from the Money Talk Team.

 Extra help from your supplier